Leanne Powell: 2000 return

 In 2000, Brookside producer Paul Marquess reintroduced the character and her brother Lance Powell (Mickey Poppins).
 Marquess has previously worked with Gates on the soap opera Springhill and was impressed by her work.
 Marquess reintroduced Leanne alongside two other former characters Bev McLoughlin (Sarah White) and Nisha Batra (Sunetra Sarker).
 The producer's decision proved popular as all three characters proved to be more successful than their original stints in the show.

 In January 2001, Gates signed a new one-year contract to remain on the show.
 Gates stated that she wanted to remain in the show for years.
 She revealed "I think there are lots more things Leanne can do.
 So as long as I'm enjoying it I hope to stay."
 Gates also announced that writers were planning a new romance story for Leanne.
 She noted that the character had been single for a long time, dating back to before she was sent to prison.
 Marquess revealed that he had planned "some cracking Leanne stories" for the year ahead.
 He revealed that "she is going to make life difficult for a lot of people, and believe it or not she is going to find love."
 Leanne's new romance was developed with Christy Murray (Glyn Pritchard).
 The pair begin a sexual relationship in March 2001.
+Their relationship begins in special episodes set in seaside town Southport.
+Bev organises a day trip to the town to celebrate the first anniversary of Bar Brookie's opening.
+Leanne joins Bev, Lance and The Murray family on the trip.
+Gates told Francesca Babb from All About Soap that "they're all out to have a laugh" but Leanne is particularly excited because she has decided to snare herself a man.
+Gates explained that "Leanne really falls for her new man, although I don't think the feeling is particularly reciprocated."
+Gates revealed that Leanne is "desperate for some romance" because she had not had a boyfriend since she was released from prison.
+Leanne believes the best way to get together with Christy is via sex and she seduces him in a minibus before having sex with him.
+They are caught by Diane Murray (Bernie Nolan) who finds Leanne's underwear on the floor.